Chaturpur

 Chaturpur is a village in Chhatoh block of Rae Bareli district, Uttar Pradesh, India.
 It is located 36 km from Raebareli, the district headquarters.
 As of 2011, Chaturpur has a population of 1,618 people, in 337 households.
-It has one primary school and no healthcare facilities, and it does not host a permanent market or a weekly haat.
+It has one primary school.
+The village hosts no healthcare facilities, permanent market or a weekly haat.
 It belongs to the nyaya panchayat of Chhatoh.

-The 1951 census recorded Chaturpur as comprising 2 hamlets, with a total population of 528 people (284 male and 244 female), in 137 households and 131 physical houses.
+The 1951 census recorded Chaturpur as comprising 2 hamlets, with a population of 528 people (284 male and 244 female), in 137 households and 131 physical houses.
 The area of the village was given as 384 acres.
 7 residents were literate, all male.
 The village was listed as belonging to the pargana of Rokha and the thana of Nasirabad.

 The 1961 census recorded Chaturpur as comprising 2 hamlets, with a total population of 624 people (278 male and 346 female), in 156 households and 154 physical houses.
 The area of the village was given as 384 acres.

 The 1981 census recorded Chaturpur as having a population of 896 people, in 244 households, and having an area of 155.40 hectares.
 The main staple foods were listed as wheat and rice.